samuelarnesen/nyu-debate-modeling/README.md

 * **Offline Model**: This model just repeats the text from a text transcript that it is provided.
 This is useful if one wants to re-evaluate the debate with a different judge than the one originally used.
 * **OpenAI Model**: This model generates text by calling OpenAI.
 * **Random Model**: This model generates random strings of text.
 It is useful when testing.
+* **Served Model**: This model makes requests to a localhost destination where it expects a model to be hosted (this can speed up inference dramatically if the model is hosted using an inference engine).

 ## Prompts
 This module controls the prompts that are used while conducting experiments or training.
 There is a parser for both normal prompts and 'dynamic prompts' (which are just prompts that change depending on certain attributes).
 The actual prompt language can be found in `prompts/configs`